 Acquisition of cable broadband and VoIP provider for Suddenlink Communications

-Secure FCC and state license transfers, and assist with due diligence and regulatory counseling concerning acquisition of cable broadband and VoIP assets.
+Secured FCC and state license transfers, and assisted with due diligence and regulatory counseling concerning acquisition of cable broadband and VoIP assets.
 (2010)

 Broadband plant relocation counseling

 Represented major cable operator obtaining municipal reimbursement for costs associated with the relocation of cable system as part of various municipal improvement projects.
 (2010)

 Competitive services in multiple dwelling buildings for national cable service provider